mscale92/jquery-workshop/README.md

 ```
 * Use your block grid from the responsive css workshop to make this image gallery responsive, with 4 images per row on desktop, 3 on tablet and 2 on mobile
 * **NOTE**: The images each have a different size, on purpose. *Make sure you fix this with CSS* by making all the images have a consistent width!
 Hint: you can do this by making the images be the full width of their parent, or using your `responsive-img` class from the responsive css workshop.
+* Since you are going to make your images clickable, it would be nice to let the user know that they are clickable.
+Normally when an element is clickable, the cursor changes to a pointer.
+However because images are not normally clickable, the pointer will stay the default arrow.
+Using the CSS [`cursor`](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property, make the images appear clickable by choosing the appropriate cursor type.
-* Using jQuery, make it so that when the user clicks on an image, an overlay will appear on the page, and a copy of the clicked image will appear at the center of the overlay
+* Using jQuery, make it so that when the user clicks on an image, an overlay will appear on the page, and a copy of the clicked image will appear at the center of the overlay.
+Note that this is a custom overlay, not an `alert` or anything built-in.
 * In addition to the image, there should be a paragraph below the image that contains the text in the `alt` attribute of the image
 * The end result should look something like this: